 Lofty and toasty, this jacket is sufficient to take on the strong frigid gusts of winter.
 The puffy 100% synthetic insulation reminds us of down, capturing heat in the loft and additional space.
 We tested it in temperatures that sunk down to the double negatives and learned that it provides sufficient warmth when worn with a great base layer or an insulative piece of clothing.
 While it's not our top choice to wear to the top of a mountain peak, it would certainly work, offering both loft and comfort.

 During our testing in everything from cold to moderate temperature, we never truly got cold, and our core was always toasty.
 We played in the snow, threw snowballs, cross-country skied, and went for long snowy hikes.
-The interior liner that sits against the skin is made of a nylon material, keeping even wet or saturated insulation protected from your skin.
+The interior liner that sits against the skin is made of nylon material, keeping you dry even when wet.
 The high loft of the jacket isn't only warm but also cozy, wrapping you up like a sleeping bag.
 The shell is relatively water-resistant, which adds to its overall warmth.

 While taking on a gusty and cold day in Lake Tahoe, we appreciated all the extra warmth features.
 Take, for example, the cozy fleece-lined pockets, a removable hood, with its removable fur.
 We were able to bundle up, zip up, and stay warm, even when the wind blew hard on the chairlifts.
 While the coat is warm itself, we opted to layer a thinner jacket underneath for additional warmth on this sub-zero day in the mountains.
 It works great as a resort ski coat.